skygenesisenterprise/company-website/.github/SUPPORT.md

 ## 🙏 Contributing

-Want to help improve Aether Mail?
+Want to help improve for the Company Website?
 Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) guide for how to get started.

 Thanks for supporting open-source!